-(1) The USPA Intercollegiate/Interscholastic (I/I) Committee shall appoint a National Host Tournament Committee (NHTC), which will include the following persons: CEO of the USPA, the I/I Committee Chair(s) and others as they may designate, to total five members, subject to the approval of the USPA Chairman.
+- (1) The USPA Intercollegiate/Interscholastic (I/I) Committee shall appoint a National Host Tournament Committee (NHTC), which will include the following persons: CEO of the USPA or their designee, the I/I Committee Chair(s) and others as they may designate, to total five members, subject to the approval of the USPA Chairman.
 The NHTC shall conduct each I/I Event/Tournament.
-A Regional Host Tournament Committee (RHTC) shall be formed to assist the NHTC in Preliminary/Regional Tournaments and will consist of 3 members; the I/I Regional Chair (an NHTC member) and two other people to total three members.
+A Regional Host Tournament Committee (RHTC) shall be formed to assist the NHTC in Preliminary/ Regional Tournaments and will consist of 3 members; the I/I Regional Chair (an NHTC member) and two other people to total three members.
 A coach of a participating team may not serve on the NHTC or RHTC.
-All NHTC and RHTC members shall serve one year terms with no limit to number of years served.

-(2) Any exceptions or clarifications to the I/I Tournament Conditions will be handled and ruled upon by the NHTC.
-The decision of the NHTC shall be final.

-(3) In the event of any circumstances that may not be covered by these conditions, the decision of the NHTC shall be final.

-(4) The USPA I/I Committee will have a Coaches' Sub-committee as outlined in the I/I Information Packet.

-(5) The USPA I/I Chairman will appoint a Hardship Waiver Sub-Committee which will include the following persons: one member from each of the four Regional Host Tournament Committees, one at-large member and the two Coaches' Representatives as ex-officio (non-voting) members, to total seven members.
-(6) I/I Communication a.
-The primary method of communication for the I/I Program shall be through email and the USPA website I/I News Bulletin page.

-b.
-For the purpose of reminding teams of approaching deadlines, communication shall occur in the following order: 1. website 2. email 3. telephone c.
+All NHTC and RHTC members shall serve one year terms with no limit to number of years served. - (2) Any exceptions or clarifications to the I/I Tournament Conditions will be handled and ruled upon by the NHTC.
+The decision of the NHTC shall be final. - (3) To the extent there is an issue with eligibility or play that is not addressed in these conditions, the NHTC will turn to the NCAA rules for guidance. - (4) In the event of any circumstances that may not be covered by these conditions, the decision of the NHTC shall be final. - (5) The USPA I/I Committee will have a Coaches' Sub-committee as outlined in the I/I Information Packet. - (6) The USPA I/I Chairman will appoint a Hardship Waiver Sub-Committee which will include the following persons: one member from each of the four Regional Host Tournament Committees, one at-large member and the two Coaches' Representatives as ex-officio (non-voting) members, to total seven members. - (7) I/I Communication - a.
+The primary method of communication for the I/I Program shall be through email and the USPA website. - b.
+For the purpose of reminding teams of approaching deadlines, communication shall occur in the following order: 1. website 2. email 3. telephone - c.
 All teams must supply current contact information to the USPA I/I Program Director and advise the Program Director of any changes.
 Teams are responsible for maintaining current contact information with the USPA.